-Students in their Second Year or more in the school on the NYS Math tests, performed better than the overall group in every grade level except for 4th & 5th grades yet the average was within 1% in those grades.
+Students in their Second Year or more in the school performed better than the overall group in every grade level.
 While this trend has been positive, the school has not yet met the absolute measure of having 75 percent of its students perform at proficiency levels.
-OWN 1 students have made more than 100% annual growth for the past two years before this year and in 2024-25 came very close with 99% annual growth.
-All Elementary grades except 4th grade were above 100% with 4th grade at 96%.
-The Middle School division except 7th grade were above 100% with 7th grade at 54%.
+It is notable the gains in proficiency on NYS tests from last year and compared to district students.
+Progress to Annual Typical Growth on iReady assessment is above 100% at 112% for 2024-25 school year.